nut-api/consent-logs/README.md

     "region": "EU"
   }'
 ```
-Then you will see the consent log from stdout:tada:.
+Then you will see the consent log from stdout :tada: .